titipata/science_concierge/README.md

 docs_recommend = [titles[i] for i in index[0:10]] # recommended documents
 ```

-## Log-entropy vectorizer
+## Vectorizer available

-We also have adds on log-entropy class for calculating log-entropy
+We have adds on vectorizer classes including `LogEntropyVectorizer` and
+`BM25Vectorizer` for calculating documents-terms weighting from input
-matrix from input list of documents.
+list of documents.
 Here is an example usage.

 ```python
 from science_concierge import LogEntropyVectorizer